ahmadsoliman/deals-programs-matching/System Prompts/CPD_BOT_PROGRAM_INFO_EXTRACTOR.md

 5. Distinguish between "not mentioned" (empty) and "explicitly N/A" (note in Notes)
 6. Document ambiguities and inferences in the Notes field
 7. Exclude internal contacts (saltandwisdom.com, ludianadvisors.com domains)
+8. Each program object must include Capital_Provider_Org and Contacts nested within it
+9. When multiple programs are from the same organization, each program still contains the organization data
+10. Contacts array can be empty if no contacts are found for a program